ravendesignsystem/rds/src/docs/dev/main-concepts/index.md

 - Aside - `<aside>`
 - Footer - `<footer>`

 By defining the above page sections, we provide a clear understanding of what role is played by the content within those sections.
-Also, it lets us categorize and provide clear use cases for certain content types.
+Also, it lets us categorize and provide clear use cases for specific content types.
 For example, the [Banner block](#) is categorized as a *header block* since it can only reside within the Header section.

 TBD: show image of banner blocks